bacor/ISMIR2020/README.md

-Mode Classification and Natual Units in Plainchant
+Mode Classification and Natural Units in Plainchant
 ==================================================

 Repository structure